ReversedK/LocateAnything/README.md

 Website URL: http://www.locate-anything.com/

 Requires at least:WordPress 4.0.0
-Tested up to: 4.5.6
-Stable tag: 4.5.6
-License: GPLv2 or later

-LocateAnything is a Wordpress plugin aimed at creating all sorts of maps and map-related applications : simple map,  filterable map,event map, festivals, geodirectories, community maps (user maps),store locators, you name it...
+LocateAnything is a versatile and highly customizable Wordpress plugin aimed at creating nice searchable/filterable maps.
+Easily let your users search your maps by tags, custom taxonomies,xprofile fields(with the BuddyPress addon) and much more...

 **Developer-friendly**

-LocateAnything has
-been built with extensibility in mind : addons using LocateAnything in conjunction with another WP plugin  typically are less than 300 lines of code.
+LocateAnything has been built with extensibility in mind : addons using LocateAnything in conjunction with another WP plugin  typically are less than 300 lines of code.

 **Use just any
 taxonomy as a filter**